 -

-Nick posted an update a year ago
+Nick posted an update 2 years ago

 UCLA abutment Q. I didnt see until after case returned.
 I ordered the 4.5/4.3 diameter ucla abutment however i just noted i placed 3.5 implants.
 Is it a problem since all Neodent platforms are the same.